 It’s also worth involving other teams who interact with the team you’re developing for.
 You may need to provide some light touch training or just make sure they understand the whole process.

-UPDATE (15/8/20) – With companies using more agile development practices the rate of change within the system can be a bit much for some users.
+UPDATE (March 21) – With companies using more agile development practices (and the fact that most of us work from home at the moment) the rate of change within the system can be a bit much for some users.
 To help support this and the way that users now consume information I’d suggest the following as an alternative to ‘sheep dip’ classroom based training that many users forget as soon as they get back to their desks

 - Provide early access to the training environment as early in the project as possible – Explain its not the finished product but stress that it can be used for colleagues to understand how to navigate around the new system